DevOps-Cert/linuxsystemadministration/README.md

 </details>

-<details><summary>Add file deleteme in /work/1.2.
+<details><summary>Copy everything in /etc/ssh/ to /work/52.13/.
 Find all files in /work/1.2 and ask if it is ok to delete them one by one but answer no to each delete other than deleteme: </summary>

 ```
 # touch /work/1.2/{deleteme,nodelete}